All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Consider dose timing.
 Some people find that taking their injection at a specific time of day reduces nausea and vomiting.
 Evening doses may cause less daytime nausea for some users.
 Discuss timing with your provider.

 Anti-nausea strategies.
 Ginger tea, peppermint, vitamin B6, and prescription anti-nausea medications can all help prevent vomiting.
-Your provider can prescribe ondansetron (Zofran) if over-the-counter options are not enough.
+Your provider can prescribe ondansetron (Zofran) if over-the-counter options aren't enough.
 Our covers 15 proven approaches.

 Respect the titration schedule.
 Jumping doses too quickly is a major cause of severe nausea and vomiting.
 Slow and steady wins the race.
 Give your body the full 4 weeks at each dose level before moving up.